Pumpkin Seed, Lime and Cilantro Pesto

 Yield: About 1 cup

-On the show we hand-crushed this pesto with a mortar and pestle.
-This method produces a rustic-style pesto with lots of separate colors and textures.
-The flavors meld but remain identifiable.
-You may of course prepare it in a food processor!
+On the show we hand-crushed this pesto with a mortar and pestle; this method produces a rustic-style pesto with lots of separate colors and textures.
+You may, of course, prepare it in a food processor!

 This was served with Potatoes Roasted in Parchment Purses.